 The Governance section is about enabling primary users (existing and potential investors, lenders and other creditors) to understand both the role an entity’s governance body (e.g., a board, or an investment committee) plays in overseeing climate-related risks and climate-related opportunities, and the role management plays in assessing and managing those climate-related risks and opportunities.

-The proposed disclosures focus on the directors’ role, as part of the entity’s governance body, in providing oversight of climate-related risks and opportunities.
-The proposed disclosures include asking how the governance body considers climate-related risks and opportunities when developing and overseeing implementation of an entity’s strategy, and how the governance body ensures that the appropriate skills and competencies are available to provide oversight.
+The disclosures focus on the directors’ role, as part of the entity’s governance body, in providing oversight of climate-related risks and opportunities.
+The disclosures include providing information on how the governance body considers climate-related risks and opportunities when developing and overseeing implementation of an entity’s strategy, and how the governance body ensures that the appropriate skills and competencies are available to provide oversight.

 The Risk Management section is about enabling primary users to understand how an entity’s climate-related risks are identified, assessed and managed and how those processes are integrated in existing risk management processes.